 Going forward, to fully automate my emails, I want to manage sending, sorting and deleting my emails all via N8N and my personal Telegram bot.
 But for now, this is already saving me some precious time during my work day.

 Delegating article brainstorming to bots

-The second thing I was keen to automate was finding blog post ideas.
-As I'm usually pretty busy, I always find that my blogging time is squeezed out - so anything to help me push stuff out regularly is a huge bonus for me.
+The second thing I was keen to automate was finding blog post ideas for my personal blog.
+As I’m usually pretty busy, I always find that my blogging time is squeezed out — so anything to help me push stuff out regularly is a huge bonus for me.